ionic-team/ionic-io-docs/services/analytics/js.md

 ```

 Where `ion-track-tap` tracks tap events and sends an event with the event name of `"Face Tapped"` and
-event data copied from the current object value of `scopeData` which must be in scope.
+event data copied from the current object value of `scopeData`, which must be in scope.

 You can also supply an object string directly instead of a scope object: